KF-Art/Sierra-Dark-Fluxbox/README.md

     # Replace the #4DB6AC (Teal) accent color by the one you prefer.
     sed -i 's/#e0e0e0/#4DB6AC/g' $HOME/.config/Kvantum/Graphite/GraphiteDark.svg

-    # Only do this if some menus fonts look weird with the new accent color.
+    # Only do this if some menus text look weird with the new accent color.
     sed -i 's/text.focus.color=#dfdfdf/text.focus.color=white/g' $HOME/.config/Kvantum/Graphite/GraphiteDark.kvconfig

 Install Qt5ct and export the following variable to your <code>profile</code> file.